 Other offerings in the mainframe space are also tapeless.
 Outside the mainframe environment, tape drives and libraries mostly featured SCSI.
 The FalconStor virtual tape library is the foundation of almost half of the products sold in the VTL market according to an Enterprise Strategy Group analyst.

 In the middle 2010s, the virtual tape library got a rebirth thanks to hi-capacity archive drives from Seagate and HGST and more popular “tape in the cloud” and disk-to-disk-to-tape (often in cloud) situations.
 Amazon and StarWind Software in partnership with Veeam, BackBlaze, and Wasabi Technologies offer a so-called gateway product that facilitates backing up and archiving “on-premises” data as virtual tapes saved in AWS, Microsoft Azure, Wasabi Technologies, as well as BackBlaze public clouds.

 Why need to back up to magnetic tape drives?
 What are the advantages of tape backup?
 Who should carry out tape drives backup?
-Find the answers in this post.

 Windows 11 Assistant Software Recommended